Distributionally Robust Acceleration Control Barrier Filter for Efficient UAV Obstacle Avoidance: Problem Formulation

 \subsection{Classical CBF Formulation}

-Ames et al.~\cite{ames2014acc,ames2017tac} introduced the classical control Lyapunov functions (CLF)-CBF-QP architecture, which guarantees that an autonomous agent moves toward its goal while maintaining safety constraints.
+Ames et al.~\cite{ames2014acc,ames2017tac} introduced the classical CBF-QP architecture, which guarantees that an autonomous agent moves toward its goal while maintaining safety constraints.
 Let $x\in\mathbb{R}^n$ denote the system state and $u\in\mathbb{R}^m$ the control input.
 The control-affine dynamics are

 where $f(x)$ is the drift term and $g(x)$ the control effectiveness matrix.
 A continuously differentiable function $h:\mathbb{R}^n\!\to\!\mathbb{R}$ defines the safe set $\mathcal{C}$:

 The Lie derivatives of $h$ are $L_fh(x)=\nabla h(x)^\top f(x)$ and $L_gh(x)=\nabla h(x)^\top g(x)$.
 The function $h$ is a CBF with an extended class-$\mathcal{K}$ function $\alpha(\cdot)$ such that